jcboyle2/Boyle-Portfolio/miniprojectpt1.md

  - [2] [U.S. Department of Labor - Minimum Wage History](https://www.dol.gov/agencies/whd/state/minimum-wage/history)
  - [3] [U.S. Department of Housing and Urban Development - Fair Market Rent History](https://www.huduser.gov/portal/datasets/fmr.html#history)
  - [4] [U.S. Department of Labor - Median Weekly Earnings of Full Time Workers](https://www.bls.gov/webapps/legacy/cpswktab3.htm)

+[1] Characteristics of Minimum Wage Workers - used to describe the general characteristics of workers, mostly to correct misconceptions about minimum wage workers.
+Most minimum wage earners are above the age of the age of 25, and have at least a high school diploma.

+[2] Minimum Wage History - used to create charts related to minimum wage history over time, and current values of state minimum wages.
+Anything that references minimum wage levels references these tables.

+[3] Fair Market Rent History - used to create anything related to mapping average rent values for apartments in the U.S. This includes both creating a national average, state average, and county level (using FIPS) data, and dates back to 1983.
+Fair Market Rent is calculated by HUD, and is available for 0, 1, 2, 3, and 4 bedroom apartments.
+Recent analysis of affordable housing tend to focus on the 2-bedroom apartments as the benchmark.

+[4] Median Weekly Earnings - currently not being used in the wireframe, but may be informative in explaining the gap between earnings and affordable housing.